Analyzing Pattern Overview: Guide to the Tweezer Bottom Pattern

 🔹Volume: A spike in trading volume on the second candle proves that big institutional “buyers” are entering the market at that level.

-🔹Support Zones: It is much more reliable if it forms at a major historical support level or an oversold RSI level.
+🔹Support Zones: It is often monitored more closely if it forms at a major historical support level or an oversold RSI level.

 What timeframes are best for tweezer bottoms?